-Cultivating the natural beauty of your property and taking it to the highest level, while focusing on its sense of place, perpetuates the enduring quality of my work.
+Cultivating the natural beauty of your property and taking it to the highest level, while focusing on its sense of place.

-Working with diverse conditions, including wetlands, verges, woodlands, arid and transition environments on commercial and residential properties are challenges I overcome head-on.
+Harmonizing diverse conditions- wetlands, verges, woodlands, arid and transition environments on commercial and residential properties are challenges which I love to take on.

 “In many ways, the garden at Highgrove represents one very small attempt to heal the appallingly short-sighted damage done to our soil, the landscape and to our own souls.”
 Prince Charles

 Yates Garden Design is Certified Organic by the New England Organic Farmers Association (NOFA).
 We obtain optimal compost and compost teas.